mark-hahn/git-diff-popup/README.md

 There is one command `git-diff-popup:toggle` which is installed by default with the binding `ctrl-alt-D`.
 Make sure the cursor is on a changed line (in a difference chunk) and then execute the command.
 Two things will happen.
 The entire chunk of lines will be selected and a pop-up will appear next to that selection with the old version from the Git repository head.

 Note that you do not click in the gutter but on the actual text to make the selection.
 If the cursor is not on a changed line then a warning will be given.
+In order to select a deletion place the cursor on a line before or after the deletion.

 Once the pop-up is shown you can ...